vbauzys/terraform-provider-vcd_archive3/website/docs/r/vapp_firewall_rules.html.markdown

 Provides a vCloud Director vApp Firewall resource.
 This can be used to create, modify, and delete firewall settings and rules in a [vApp network](/docs/providers/vcd/r/vapp_network.html).

 !> **Warning:** Using this resource overrides any existing firewall rules on vApp network.
+It's recommended to have only one resource per vApp.

 ## Example Usage